-We use this information to operate, maintain, and provide to you the features and functionality of our websites and Services, as well as to communicate directly with you, such as to respond to your inquiries, to send you newsletters or email messages about products and services that may be of interest to you.
+We use this information to operate, maintain, and provide to you the features and functionality of our websites, Platform, and Services, as well as to work with third parties who might market relevant services to you, communicate directly with you, such as to respond to your inquiries, to send you newsletters or email messages about products and services that may be of interest to you.
 We may also send you company-related emails or messages (e.g., account verification, billing confirmation, changes or updates to features of the Services, technical and security notices).
 For more information about your communication preferences, see “Control Over Your Information” below.

 We may use the data collected through tracking technologies to: (a) remember information so that you will not have to re-enter it during your visit or the next time you visit our websites; (b) provide custom, personalized content and information, including content (which may include marketing information related to products or services that may be of interest to you)*; (c) identify you across multiple devices; (d) provide and monitor the effectiveness of our websites and Services; (e) monitor aggregate metrics such as total number of visitors, traffic, usage, and demographic patterns on our websites; (f) diagnose or fix technology problems; and (g) otherwise to plan for and enhance our websites and Services.